mhrivnak/podset-operator/tut.md

 }
 ```

 Next, we need to generate the CRD for a PodSet.
-We'll cover this in a
+We'll cover the details in a
 moment.
-For now just run:
+For now just run the following to generate the CRD from the Go structs:

 ```
 make manifests
 ```

-Make sure the module requirements are installed.
+Make sure the module requirements are installed:

 ```
 go mod tidy